 When a query runs on a member, Hazelcast iterates through all the owned entries and find the matching ones.
 This can be made faster by indexing the mostly queried fields, just like you would do for your database.
 Indexing adds overhead for each write operation but queries will be a lot faster.
 If you query your map a lot, make sure to add indexes for the most frequently queried fields.
 For example, if you do an active and age < 30 query, make sure you add an index for the active and age fields.
 The following example code does that by getting the map from the Hazelcast instance and adding indexes to the map with the IMap addIndex method.

-'''

-IMap map = hazelcastInstance.getMap( "employees" );

-// ordered, since we have ranged queries for this field
+''' IMap map = hazelcastInstance.getMap( "employees" ); // ordered, since we have ranged queries for this field map.addIndex(new IndexConfig(IndexType.SORTED, "age")); // not ordered, because boolean field cannot have range map.addIndex(new IndexConfig(IndexType.HASH, "active")); '''

-map.addIndex( "age", true );

-// not ordered, because boolean field cannot have range

-map.addIndex( "active", false );

-'''